Activities Surrounding the Ranch

 Mickelson Hiking & Biking Trail

-Mickelson Hiking & Biking Trail at Newton Fork Ranch We are conveniently located adjacent to the George S. Mickelson Trail.
-Over a hundred years ago, the old Cheyenne to Deadwood stage ran through Newton Fork Ranch.
-Later, the Burlington Northern Railroad took its place heading up to Deadwood and the Homestake Gold Mine in Lead.
-Now, the abandoned railroad tracks have been turned into a popular hiking and biking trail that stretches 109 miles from Deadwood in the north to Edgemont in the south.
-One can explore the Black Hills on foot, bicycle, horseback, and in winter, on cross county skis and snowshoes.
-A gate on the property, installed for the exclusive use of our guests, opens directly onto the Mickelson Trail.
+We are conveniently located adjacent to the George S. Mickelson Trail.
+More than a century ago, the old Cheyenne-to-Deadwood stage route passed through Newton Fork Ranch.
+Later, the Burlington Northern Railroad replaced the stage line, carrying passengers and supplies to Deadwood and the Homestake Gold Mine in Lead.
+Today, those abandoned railroad tracks have been transformed into a beloved 109-mile recreational trail stretching from Deadwood in the north to Edgemont in the south.
+Along the way, visitors can experience the beauty and history of the Black Hills while crossing more than 100 bridges and traveling through 4 historic tunnels.
+The trail can be explored on foot, by bicycle, horseback, and in winter, on cross-country skis or snowshoes.
+A private gate on the property, installed exclusively for our guests, provides direct access to the Mickelson Trail.

 Photography